 It had started much like any other day.
 A quick jog around the park, stopping briefly for his daily chat with the woman in the park, the one with the ugly dog.
 He ought to have asked her her name.

-Back home he had allowed himself an extra few minutes in the shower, he knew it was going to be a hectic day.
+Back home he’d allowed himself an extra few minutes in the shower, time to think of what the hours ahead held in store.
+He knew it was going to be a hectic day.
 He’d arranged for Edith, the lady who cleaned for him, to come in especially early.
 He wanted everywhere to be looking at its best.
 The caterers were due to arrive late morning.
 He hoped he’d taken into account the varying dietary needs of his many guests.

 As soon as the speech was over he’d have a short time to mingle.
-A few last goodbyes to some of his closest friends, then it would be time to leave.
+A few last goodbyes to some of his closest friends.
+Then it would be time to leave.
 The company he’d hired to carry out the task had come highly recommended and prided themselves on being discreet.
 At the appropriate time a car would be waiting in the drive and he would quietly slip away.

 The party would continue and he would be driven to the local facility where his life would be terminated – at precisely 9.43pm.
-He had been assured that the process would be both quick and painless.
+He had been assured the process would be both quick and painless.

-As the party at his house drew to an end, somewhere else in the city, another party would be beginning, welcoming the new arrival.
+As the party at his house drew to an end, somewhere else in the city, another party would be beginning.
+Welcoming the new arrival.